rohrerj/scion/doc/dev/design/FABRID.rst

 The FABRID header design is built using the SCION Hop-by-Hop extensions (HBH) because it allows for incremental deployability.
 We created two different HBH options.
-The Identifier option that contains the packet ID and a timestamp which us used to uniquely identify a packet of a flow.
+The Identifier option that contains the packet ID and a timestamp which is used to uniquely identify a packet of a flow.
 And the FABRID option that contains the FABRID hopfield metadata fields and a path validator field.
 The Identifier option can be used without the FABRID option and can therefore also be used by other extensions.
 The FABRID option on the other hand requires that the Identifier option is specified in the HBH extension before the FABRID option.